pr-contra/my-weather-app/README.md

 - Get current weather and 7-day forecast in your location (if geolocation permissions provided):
   - **OpenWeatherMap API only allows 7-day forecast on free-plans**;
-  - If user doesn't grant gelocation permission, gets the weather for the default coordinates;
+  - If user doesn't grant geolocation permission, gets the weather for the default coordinates;
-- User can search for as many cities ashe would like to:
+- User can search for as many cities as he would like to:
   - This cities will be saved as localStorage;
   - This cities can be deleted;
 - The user will receive notifications for the given situations: